multun/blog/content/receiving-signals-en.rst

   signal handler side

-The design of this technique was heavily inspired by the very interesting etcd data model, thanks to which I learnt about this revision trick.
+The design of this technique was heavily inspired by the very interesting etcd data model, thanks to which I learned about this revision trick.

 .. code-block:: c